 With that in mind; make sure you look for a pair of jeans that at least fits you well in the thigh area, and try to find something that fits well in the waist too.
 At the very least, look for something that fits well in the thighs and stays up without a belt.
 It does not matter as much whether the taper is nice or whether it is a little too loose in the lower leg area as this is the easiest part to alter.
 Your order of priority for fits in this case should be Thigh, Waist, Lower Leg.

 My 511s (see pre-alteration fit in the image from tip #1) are an example of a buy that needed alteration; the fit in the thighs is perfect, the waist is a tiny bit loose (without a belt they move around more than desired) and I found the leg cut best suited to boots as the opening was a little too wide to look good over sneakers.
 I decided to get the legs tapered.

-Post alteration, the taper is much better and I can comfortably wear normal shoes with them now.
+Post alteration, the taper is more to my taste and I can comfortably wear normal shoes with them now.
 And they still look great with boots!

 There you have it!

 - Avoid ‘skinny’ cuts, go for slim tapered